A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 Planning a trip to the beautiful islands of Vanuatu?
 Get ready for an unforgettable adventure in paradise!
 Here are five essential tips to ensure a smooth journey to this stunning South Pacific destination.

-- Arrange your travel documents and check visa requirements.
-Find out more in our Entry Permit guide.
+- Arrange your travel documents and check visa requirements - find out more in our Visitor Visa guide.

 - Make sure you stick to the duty-free allowances.